mattiasgustavsson/yarnspin/README.md

 ```
 Just as for location sections, these can have conditions, and the `act` statement is a section (dialog or location) to jump to when the option is selected.

+A section is determined to be a dialog section if it contains any of the declarations listed for dialog sections, and no other types of declarations.

 ### Character sections